jreisinger/rogueport/README.md

 Keeping attack surface minimal is one of the security best practices.
 Rogueport helps you identify TCP ports which are not supposed to be open.
+It scans the hosts defined in the config file for open ports.
+Then it compares scan results with the expected state.

 Install binary: